-The Management's authority limits covers underwriting of risks, claims settlement, reinsurance and capital expenditures and are reviewed periodically and updated to ensure relevance to the Group's operations.
+The Management's authority limits include limits for underwriting of risks, claims settlement, reinsurance and capital expenditures, and are reviewed and updated to ensure relevance to the Group's operations.
 Such authority limits are documented and made available to all staff via the Group's staff e-portal.